timewave-computer/time-bandits/docs/glossary.md

 An actor that can navigate between states in a timeline and execute programs that manipulate resources.

 ### Time Keeper
 An actor responsible for maintaining the consistency and integrity of timelines.
 Time Keepers validate operations and prevent invalid state transitions.
+Time Keepers implement the Controller interface for their respective timelines.

 ### Time Bandit
 An actor that attempts to exploit vulnerabilities in timelines, often trying to execute double-spend attacks or other manipulation of timeline states.